psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ~~~
 {: .output}

 Let's add some "image data", represented here by jpeg images.
+For demonstration
-For demonstration purposes, we will use photos available with a permissive license from Unsplash.
-Start by creating a directory for our data.
-Let's call it inputs, to make it clear what it represents.
+purposes, we will use photos available with a permissive license from
+[Unsplash](https://unsplash.com/).
+Start by creating a directory for your data.
+Let's call it "inputs", to make it clear what it represents.

 ~~~
 mkdir -p inputs/images
 ~~~

 Then, let's put a file in it.
-To avoid leaving terminal, we will use the linux `wget` command.
-This is just for convenience - the effect would be the same if we opened the link in the browser and saved the file from there.
+To avoid leaving terminal, we will use the Linux
+`wget` command.
+This is just for convenience - the effect would be the same if
+we opened the link in the browser and saved the file from there.
-The `-O` option specifies the output file - since this is a photo of chinstrap penguins, and we may expect multiple of those, let's name the file `chinstrap_01.jpg`.
+The `-O` option specifies the output file - since this is a photo of chinstrap
+penguins, and we may expect multiple of those, let's name the file `chinstrap_01.jpg`.
-We are putting the URL in brackets, to avoid confusing our computer with the `?` character, which can be interpreted as a placeholder for any character.
+We are specyfying the URL as a string (i.e. in quotation marks), to avoid
+confusing our computer with the `?` character, which can be interpreted as a
+placeholder for any character.

 ~~~
 wget -O inputs/images/chinstrap_01.jpg "https://unsplash.com/photos/3Xd5j9-drDA/download?force=true"
 ~~~
 {: .language-bash}

-We can view the current file / folder structure by using the linux
+We can view the current file / folder structure by using the Linux
 `tree` command:

 ~~~